-The four-year FCPS in Internal Medicine is recognized by the College of Physicians and Surgeons Pakistan (CPSP).
-During the four years, the residents have to under-take three mandatory rotations in medical oncology, intensive care, and gastroenterology within the Hospital.
-Teaching within the department is a mix of classroom-style lectures and hands-on teaching at the patients’ bedsides or in clinics.
-The classroom lectures consist of case-based discussions, journal clubs and exam-oriented multiple choice question-based teaching.
+The four-year FCPS in Internal Medicine is recognised by the College of Physicians and Surgeons Pakistan (CPSP).
+Teaching within the department is a mix of classroom-style lectures and hands-on teaching at the bedsides of patients or in clinics.
+The classroom lectures consist of case-based discussions, journal clubs and exam-oriented multiple-choice question-based teaching.

 The Internal Medicine Department also provides training geared towards the MRCP (UK) examination.
 Trainees preparing for the examination have the opportunity to attend the in-house PACES preparatory course and a course in the UK.
 Trainees in the past have been helped in securing observer positions in the UK before their PACES exam.

 The two-year Fellowship in Infectious Diseases, a CPSP-accredited programme, imparts training to fellows regarding clinical infectious diseases in both inpatient and outpatient settings as well as through rotations in microbiology.
 SKMCH&RC caters to an extensive range of infections, both in otherwise healthy and in immunity compromised patients.
 Elective rotations in other quality institutions are a mandatory part of the programme.